ibm-cloud-docs/vpc/cr-update-table.md

 # Updating a routing table
 {: #update-vpc-routing-table}

-You can update a routing table using the UI, CLI, API, or Terraform.
+You can update a routing table by using the UI, CLI, API, or Terraform.
 {: shortdesc}

 ## Updating a routing table in the UI